 - The peculiarities of the one specific data set you analyze

 To ensure that your model doesn't just fit one specific data set, you should verify the model found by the selection procedure on a new set of data.
-You can also take the original data set, randomly divide it into two parts, use best subsets on one part to select a model, and then verify the fit on the second part.
-This will help ensure that the model you select will apply to other data sets collected in the same way.
+You can also take the original data set, randomly divide it into two parts, use one part to select a model, and then verify the fit on the second part.
+This procedure helps ensure that the model you select will apply to other data sets.